1962–63 NHL season

 The 1962–63 NHL season was the 46th season of the National Hockey League.
-Six teams each played 70 games.
+Six teams played 70 games each.
 The Toronto Maple Leafs won their second Stanley Cup in a row as they defeated the Detroit Red Wings four games to one.
+As of 2025, this is the latest season the Leafs had most points in the regular season.

 Regular season

 Some diversionary news hit the sports pages the day of the All-Star Game when it was reported that Toronto had sold Frank Mahovlich to Chicago for $1 million and James D. Norris produced a cheque for the amount.
 On the advice of Conn Smythe, Leafs general manager and head coach Punch Imlach declined the deal, saying that a million dollars does not score goals, and Mahovlich would remain a Maple Leaf.

 A serious incident took place on October 23 between the Montreal Canadiens and Chicago Black Hawks.
-A vicious stick-swinging duel took place between Gilles Tremblay and Reg Fleming that was said to be the worst since the Bernie Geoffrion-Ron Murphy fight in 1953.
+A vicious stick-swinging duel took place between Gilles Tremblay and Reg Fleming that was said to be the worst since the Bernie Geoffrion–Ron Murphy fight in 1953.
 Both players received match penalties and $100 fines.
 Tremblay emerged with a bad cut on his head that required many stitches.
 Montreal coach Toe Blake had some caustic remarks for Fleming when he was leaving the ice, which almost resulted in another fight.
 The Canadiens and Black Hawks played to a 4–4 tie.
 President Clarence Campbell suspended both Tremblay and Fleming for three games.

 Glenn Hall's consecutive game streak came to an end on November 8 when he suffered a pinched nerve in his back and he was relieved by Denis DeJordy in the first period of a game in which Hall's Black Hawks tied Boston 3–3.
 DeJordy played well in the next game as the Black Hawks beat the Canadiens 3–1.

 Chicago was improving and moved into a first-place tie with Detroit when they blanked Boston 5–0 on November 29.
 Stan Mikita scored two goals and Bobby Hull had one.
 The same night, the Rangers shut out the Red Wings 5–0 as Gump Worsley played a fine game.
 Worsley was unlucky in his next game, however, as Chicago beat the Rangers 5–1.
 Worsley badly injured his shoulder and had to be replaced by Marcel Pelletier.
 Gump went to the hospital where he would have his shoulder in traction for ten days.

 Andy Hebenton had the hat trick on December 16 as the Rangers beat Detroit 5–2 at Madison Square Garden.
 The game was spoiled by a brawl, the chief participants being Dave Balon, Bill Gadsby, Doug Barkley and Terry Sawchuk.
 All were fined.

 Andy Bathgate got both goals when the Rangers tied Montreal 2–2 at the Montreal Forum on January 5.
 This was the tenth consecutive game in which he had scored.
 The streak was terminated when Jacques Plante blanked the Rangers 6–0 in New York.